kitajs/docs/index.md

     alt: Kita brown and white lotus logo

 features:
+  - icon: 🔎
+    title: In-Editor Intellisense
+    details:
+      Kita provides a typescript plugin to enable in-editor type checking and auto-completion.

+  - icon: 🩺
+    title: Static analyzer
+    details:
+      Kita is able to statically analyze your function types and generate routes, validate input types and inject dependencies.

   - icon: 🛞
-    title: We didn't reinvent the wheel
+    title: No wheel reinvention
     details:
       Kita uses industry standard libraries like Fastify, Ajv and OpenAPI to provide a seamless experience.

-  - icon: ⚙️
+  - icon: 🧩
     title: Hassle free
     details: Good defaults.
 No magic.
 Kita does not require any configuration whatsoever.

-  - icon: 🔗
+  - icon: TS
     title: TypeScript!
     details:
       Embrace the power of runtime type safety, meta programming and code generation.

-  - icon: 📦
-    title: Static analyzer
-    details:
-      Kita is able to statically analyze your function types and generate routes, validate input types and inject dependencies.

-  - icon: ⚡
+  - icon:  🚀
     title: Fastify serialization
     details:
       All routes are automatically serialized using Fastify's super fast serialization and deserialization flow.

-  - icon: 🔌
+  - icon: 📖
     title: Open API
     details: All your functions are automatically documented using Open API 3.0.

-  - icon: 🔎
-    title: In-Editor Intellisense
-    details:
-      Kita provides a typescript plugin to enable in-editor type checking and auto-completion.

-  - icon: 🤖
+  - icon: 🏇
-    title: Integration ready!
+    title: Ready for your workflow!
-    details: Kita helps with testing, CI, logging, monitoring and more!
+    details: Kita provides tutorials for integrating with loggers, databases and more.
 ---

 <script setup>